How to Prepare a Competitive Application

 The Admissions Committee requires that in order to be eligible for matriculation, an applicant must have completed at least 90 semester hours (or equivalent quarter hours) in general education at a fully-accredited college or university in the United States or Canada by the time of matriculation.
 A bachelor’s degree is not required.

-Regardless of field of study, the specific subjects listed below are required as prerequisites for admission.
-All prerequisite courses must be passed with a grade of B or higher (B minus courses do not qualify).
-These required courses are Genetics, Physiology and Biochemistry.
+All prerequisite courses must be passed with a grade of B- or higher.
 The Admissions Committee will consider prerequisite courses earned through college level examination program (CLEP) and courses graded “Pass/Fail” on a case-by-case basis.

 Recognizing the variance in course titles and offerings across institutions, the Admissions Committee seeks exposure to the topics within each of the science disciplines as described below.
 To meet admissions requirements, courses must be completed at an accredited institution, may be taken in various formats (e.g. online, in-person, blended), and must include sufficient coverage of the topics indicated as determined by the school of medicine.